BCS GM: Money will not cure the virus, only time

 Russia government to support the ruble

-The global COVID-19 epidemic has already dealt a blow to the Russian economy.
+The global coronavirus (COVID-19) epidemic has already dealt a blow to the Russian economy.
 The collapse of the OPEC+ agreement and consequential plunge in oil prices and ruble weakening have exacerbated the already high macroeconomic risks.

 Now we believe that the coronavirus epidemic in key economies will last at least until mid-2020 and trigger major negative consequences for global production volumes: we expect global economic growth to slow to 1% y/y in 2020, whereas just six weeks ago we forecast growth of 2.9%.
 Fears about the coronavirus, uncertainty about the growth outlook and low oil prices should trigger major capital outflow from the Russian market, which should put even more pressure on the Russian currency.